Jany26/but-fit-projects/README.md

 # BUT FIT Projects
 A collection of interesting small projects completed as part of various courses during studies at BUT FIT.

 Here is a mapping of each project (directory) to their topic.
-A brief description of each project can be found under the related topic.

 | Project name                               | Topic                         |
 |--------------------------------------------|-------------------------------|